Black hole entropy predictions without the Immirzi parameter and Hawking radiation of a single-partition black hole: Suggestion for a formula for the degeneracy of a single-partition black hole

+Using $\Delta S=-k \Delta A/4$ and $\Delta Q=-h \nu$, we get Eq. (\ref{a4hnukT}).
+Moreover, by plugging Eq. (\ref{a4hnukT}) and the above results in Ref.
+7 into Eq. (\ref{number}), we obtain the following:

-Considering the fact that the numerator on the above equation is merely a phase space factor and the general argument presented in \cite{Bekenstein}, we can conclude that the denominator should give the number of states for the area $A$ if $A=A_{BH}=A_{spec}$.
-Therefore, we argue that the number of states for the area between $A$ and $A+dA$ is given by the following formula:
+Considering the fact that the numerator in the above equation is merely a phase space factor and the general argument presented in Ref.
+8, we first guessed that the denominator might give the number of states for black- hole areas between $A$ and $A+dA$ as

-Where $C$ is a constant we failed to calculate analytically, even though it may naively seem that it can be easily derived from (\ref{crucial}).
-We will determine this constant by a numerical method in the next chapter.
+for some constant $C$ to be obtained.
+Here, because we are using $A=A_{BH}=A_{spec}$ in the above equation, we are considering the case that the degeneracy of $A_{BH}$ is simply given by the degeneracy of $A_{spec}$.
+This is possible only when $A<2 A_{min}$, where $A_{min}$ is the smallest area spectrum.
+As in case of $A=2 A_{min}$, $A$ can be partitioned into two unit area sectors, both of which have the area $A_{min}$.
+In other words, the above formula is valid only for such small $A$.
+Actually, we later found a justification for Eq. (\ref{integration}) and the fact that it is valid only for such small $A$.
+We will present this justification in Section XI.

+In any case, we will obtain the value of $C$ in the next section by numerical fitting.
+In other words, we will show that Eq. (\ref{integration}) works very well.
+In Sections X-XII, we will calculate this constant by using another method and show that it agrees with this value, further supporting our new area spectrum.